-Servers Desktops & Laptops Smartphones & Tablets Password Control All Devices must be password-protected in accordance with the Passphrase and Password Protection standard.
+Servers Workstations Smartphones & Tablets Password Control All Devices must be password-protected in accordance with the Passphrase and Password Protection standard.
 Always lock Devices or log out before leaving them unattended.
 Screensaver Locks/Idle Timeout Console automatically locks after no more than 5 minutes of inactivity.
 User interface automatically locks after no more than 30 minutes of inactivity (5 minutes is recommended for Devices storing Medium, High or Very High Risk Information).
 Device Location n/a Enable any features that will allow the Device to be remotely located in the event of loss or theft.
 Data Destruction n/a Enable the feature that automatically erases data if 10 consecutive incorrect passwords are entered.
 Remote Wiping n/a Enable any features that will allow data stored on the Device to be erased in the event of loss or theft.
-Endpoint Detection and Response (EDR) EDR software approved by the CISO must be installed on all UBC Servers that access, process, or store Medium Risk, High Risk or Very High Risk information, and all Servers that support ERPs, regardless of information security classification.
-EDR software approved by the CISO must be installed on all UBC-owned faculty, staff and research computers that access, process, or store significant amounts of Medium Risk, High Risk or Very High Risk information. n/a Malware and Spyware Protection On Computing Devices without EDR, install up-to-date anti-malware and spyware cleaning software (except for smartphones and tablets that do not offer this feature) and configure it to update at least once per day.
+Endpoint Detection and Response (EDR) EDR software approved by the CISO must be installed on all UBC-owned Servers.
+EDR software approved by the CISO must be installed on all UBC-owned Workstations, where technically possible. n/a Malware and Spyware Protection On Computing Devices not required to have EDR, install up-to-date anti-malware and spyware cleaning software (except for smartphones and tablets that do not offer this feature) and configure it to update at least once per day.
 See the UBC IT Malware Protection page.
 Automatic Blocking of Malicious Websites Servers on-premises and in the cloud (Infrastructure as a Service) must be protected by a DNS firewall.
 It is recommended that Servers on-premises use UBC Domain Name Servers, which make use of DNS firewall protection.
 UBC-owned Devices that access, process or store Medium, High or Very High Risk Information must be protected by a DNS firewall.
 It is recommended that on-premises Devices use UBC Domain Name Servers, which make use of DNS firewall protection.
 For all other Devices, a DNS firewall is recommended.
 Firewalls Install and configure firewalls (except for tablets and smartphones that do not offer this feature).
 See the Firewalls guideline.
 Operating System The Device must run a version of its operating system for which security updates continue to be produced and are available.
 If this is not possible, see the Vulnerability Management standard for compensating controls.
 If the Device is University-owned, software updates must not be impeded, and no unauthorized changes may be made to the Device.
+Workstations must be regularly restarted to facilitate patching of vulnerabilities.
+The recommended frequency for restarting is at least once per week.
 Data Availability Any UBC Electronic Information stored on the Device must be regularly backed up to a secure location and checked periodically (preferably quarterly) to ensure the integrity and availability of the information such that it can be restored.
 See the Backup guideline.
 Encryption Refer to the Encryption Requirements standard.

 - For their protection, unattended Devices must be located in one or more of the following areas: